aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 ### 4. Authorize requests with IAM and request signing
 ### 5. Update IAM role for Cognito users to be able to invoke API

+If the API now invokes correctly and application funcions as expected again, you can move on to the next module, [IAM-based Authorization](../3_IAMAuthorization).